discrete-notes/discrete-notes.github.io/_posts/2020-11-13-rake-and-compress.md

 There are several variants of the rake-and-compress method, but basically it consists in doing iteratively two operations:

-* the *rake operation*: remove the leaves of the tree
+* *rake*: remove the leaves of the tree,

-* the *compress operation*: remove "long" paths in the tree (that is long paths of nodes of degree 2).
+* *compress*: remove "long" paths in the tree (that is long paths of nodes of degree 2).

 These two operations can be a bit different depending on the context.
 For example, in the
-[wikipedia article about tree contraction](https://en.wikipedia.org/wiki/Tree_contraction) the rake consists in keeping only one leaf per node having leaves as children, and the compress consists in replacing every path by an edge.
+[wikipedia article about tree contraction](https://en.wikipedia.org/wiki/Tree_contraction) the rake consists in keeping only one leaf per node having leaves as children, and the compress consists in replacing every path by an edge, hence keeping connectivity.
 (The picture above also show a rake-and-compress where the tree stays connected.)

 The idea is that after a logarithmic number of rake-and-compress the tree is empty or reduced to a few nodes/edges.